 (c) create an encumbrance over any of its rights or obligations under a distribution access agreement or a grant of access under clause 2 of Schedule 6 to the Act,

-without the prior written consent of Western Power (such consent not to be unreasonably withheld).
+without the prior written consent of a corporation (such consent not to be unreasonably withheld).

-(2) Prior to giving any consent under this regulation, Western Power may require any assignee or person having the benefit of an encumbrance to enter into documents in form and substance satisfactory to Western Power agreeing to be bound by the terms of the distribution access agreement.
+(2) Prior to giving any consent under this regulation, a corporation may require any assignee or person having the benefit of an encumbrance to enter into documents in form and substance satisfactory to the corporation agreeing to be bound by the terms of the distribution access agreement.

-(3) Western Power may assign all of its rights and obligations under a distribution access agreement to any person who may own or operate all or any part of the electricity distribution network.
+(3) A corporation may assign all of its rights and obligations under a distribution access agreement to any person who may own or operate all or any part of the electricity distribution network.

+[Regulation 46 amended in Gazette 31 Mar 2006 p.
+1316, 1318-19.]

 47. Essential terms

 The following provisions of these regulations are essential terms and conditions for the purposes of clause 2 (4) of Schedule 6 to the Act: